 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The City has only one type of item reported under this category.
 Unavailable revenue- property taxes are reported as deferred inflows of resources since they are recognized as receivables before the period for which the taxes are levied.
 These amounts are reported in both the government-wide statements and the governmental fund statements.